 The spouse of a Reservist or Guardsman may also nominate their boss for the Patriot Award.
 Though not required by law, many employers voluntarily assist Guard and Reserve spouses, who often share the challenges of military service.
 Childcare, managing the household, and work schedules often have to be adjusted when one spouse leaves to serve our country.

 Robyn Gellerup, a Wisconsin mother of three and wife of a National Guardsman, works as an office manager for R&R Construction/Quality Concrete in the company showroom.
 Robyn nominated her boss online.
-“While my husband was deployed both times, Rod and Becky Cook took care of us like we are part of their family from mowing our lawn, plowing snow from our driveway, to performing maintenance on our vehicles and home.
-It gave my husband peace of mind knowing that if something went wrong I could just pick up the phone and they’d be there,” praised Robyn.
+“While my husband was deployed both times, Rod and Becky Cook took care of us like we are part of their family, from mowing our lawn, plowing snow from our driveway, to performing maintenance on our vehicles and home.
+It gave my husband peace of mind knowing that if something went wrong, I could just pick up the phone and they’d be there,” said Robyn.

-Spouses: Nominate your supervisor for the Patriot Award
+Guard or Reserve spouse?
+Nominate your supervisor for the Patriot Award.